node-apn/node-apn/doc/apn.markdown

 A `Notification` enapsulates the data to be compiled down to JSON and pushed to a device.
 See the [payload documentation][pl] for more details.
 At present the total length of the payload accepted by Apple is 256 bytes.

+### notification.retryLimit

+The maximum number of retries which should be performed when sending a notification if an error occurs.
+A value of 0 will only allow one attempt at sending (0 retries).
+Set to -1 to disable (default).

 ### notification.expiry

 The UNIX timestamp representing when the notification should expire.
 This does not contribute to the 256 byte payload size limit.